diana-hep/oamap/README.md

 print(psum)
 ```

-On my laptop, this loop took 25 seconds.
+On my laptop, this took 25 seconds.
 Only five of the thirty arrays were actually loaded (9.5 MB of the 38 MB).
 Though convenient for taking a quick look at the data, the proxies are not the most efficient way to iterate over data because they create and destroy objects at runtime.

 Each primitive, list, union, and record could be represented at runtime by a single number each, which has much less overhead than a proxy instance.
 Knowing the data type, we can propagate types through the code to replace proxies with simple numbers.

-The interface is currently rough, requiring us to use explicit brackets rather than iterators, but eventually the same code will be usable by each.
+The interface is currently rough, requiring us to use explicit brackets rather than iterators, but eventually no code changes will be required for faster access through term rewriting.

 ```python
 import math